mjtsai1974/DevBlog/_posts/2018-07-15-bayesian-ml-net-var-elim.md

 >&#10117;we then examine each new generated facor, inspect its <font color="DeepSkyBlue">scale</font>, the <font color="DeepSkyBlue">width</font>.
 Below exhibits each distinct generated factor's number of variables.
 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-07-15-bayesian-ml-net-var-elim-order-vwxy.png "vwxy")
 >The maximum number in the new generated factor is 4, this elimination order is worse than $X$,$Y$,$V$,$W$ in computation efficiency.
 Let's continue to walk it through to see if we can find another better one.
 >
->Here is another finding that <font color="#C20000">the elimination of a node having more multiple children, then these children and their parents(if any), must be taken into computation cost</font>.
->
 ><font color="DeepSkyBlue">[Order: $W$,$V$,$Y$,$X$]</font>
 >&#10112;do the factor join over $W$ to eliminate $W$: